Genealogy Research Guide

 Record keeping - time frame:

-- The Comune has been given the Administrative Duties of
+- The Comune has been given the Administrative Duties of record keeping.

 Civil Vital Records were instituted by Napoleon, but were inconsistently used within Italy after Napoleon, however, the record format is valid today.